genderkit/genderkit/_articles/silicone.md

 ---

 {% capture warn %}
-Silicone filler injections are extrememly dangerous and can result in permanent disfigurement {% cite hage2001devastating %} or death {% cite clark2008subcutaneous %}.
+Silicone filler injections are extremely dangerous and can result in permanent disfigurement {% cite hage2001devastating %} or death {% cite clark2008subcutaneous %}.
 Do not attempt this.
 {% endcapture %}
 {% include warning warning=warn %}